ianhussey/OpenSourceIRAP/README.md

 ### Timing accuracy
 PsychoPy is technically capable of better timing accuracy than Visual Basic 6, depending on design choices by the researcher (see Garaizar & Vadillo, 2014).

-The current implementation is written to be at least as accurate as the VB6 implementations of the IRAP (i.e., accurate to within a frame or c.17ms).
+The current implementation is written to be at least as accurate as other implementations of the IRAP (i.e., accurate to within a frame or c.17ms).
 The stimuli to be presented within a block are generated on the pre-block rule screen, and then `pop()`'d on each trial.

 If you're looking for higher accuracy (e.g., for EEG/fMRI work) you'll want to change all timings to frames rather than seconds.
 You may also want to remove the presentation of images if you're not using them.